njsilbiger/NZMussels/README.md

-# Title: Warming tolerances and predicted distributional shifts differ among species in a diverse intertidal mussel guild
+# Title: Thermal tolerance limits as indicators of current and future intertidal zonation patterns in a diverse mussel guild

 This repository includes data  for the above manuscript